top of page

 Timeline: Median historical scenario

-Timeline: Worst case historical outcome is terrible!
+Timeline: Worst-case historical outcome is terrible!

-His concentrated position (for John, I assumed a 100% U.S. equity position - a real-world tech portfolio will be even more focused!) means that worst-case outcomes are bad.
+John's concentrated position (for John, I assumed a 100% U.S. equity position - a real-world tech portfolio will be even more focused!) means that worst-case outcomes are bad.
 Really Bad.
 Furthermore, the behaviour gap of these more concentrated portfolios tends to be worse than those with more diversified holdings (we talk more about the behaviour gap and the impact on safe withdrawal rates in part three of our 4% "rule" series).
+From 1973 to 2022, NASDAQ investors trailed the benchmark by 5.3%!
+We have been kind to John and assumed the behaviour gap is "only" 3%.

 Conclusion